Pat King (activist)

-Patrick James King (born 1978 or 1979) is a Canadian far-right activist and conspiracy theorist from Sault Ste.
-Marie, Ontario, who lives near Red Deer, Alberta.

-He is known for protesting COVID-19 mandates.
+Patrick James King (born August 2, 1977) is a Canadian far-right activist, known for protesting COVID-19 mandates.
 He has led the Wexit movement advocating for secession from Canada of Alberta and other western provinces, led the United We Roll movement, and acted as a regional organizer for the Canada convoy protest.

-King was arrested on February 18, 2022, at the Canada convoy protests in Ottawa and faces multiple charges.
-He was released on bail on July 18, 2022.
+King was arrested on February 18, 2022, at the convoy protests in Ottawa and was convicted on five charges including mischief and disobeying a court order.
+He was released on bail on July 18, 2022 and was subsequently sentenced to 3 months plus time served.

 Activism and demonstration

-King is highly active on social media.
+Prior to being ordered by the courts to stop, King was highly active on social media.
+His Facebook profile had 341,000 followers in July 2023.

 Western Canada secessionism

 In 2019, King was an organizer of the Wexit movement that advocated for Canada's prairie provinces to secede.

 United We Roll

-King was a co-organizer, and a driver for the United We Roll yellow vest protest in 2019 and spoke of the importance of a gas pipeline, and the employment benefits of the oil and gas industry.
+King was a co-organizer and a driver for the United We Roll yellow vest protest in 2019 and spoke of the importance of a gas pipeline and of the employment benefits of the oil and gas industry.
 He also spoke of the national benefit of the Albertan economy and the lack of support to Albertans in 2019.
 King later stated that the Canadian Broadcasting Corporation distorted the messages of the movement.